-Extension requests for coastal development permits 5-99-031, 5-99-032, and 5-00-401 were requested by the project applicants.
-However, some of the sites of each of those permits propose to use polyvinyl chloride (PVC) plastic sheet piles.
+Extension requests for coastal development permits 5-99-031, 5-99-032, 5-00-390 and 5-00-401 were requested by the project applicants.
+However, each of those permits included some sites that proposed to use polyvinyl chloride (PVC) plastic sheet piles.
 Because of the Commission's concern regarding adverse impacts potentially caused by the use of plastic in the marine environment, the extension requests were denied at the Commission's August 8, 2006 hearing.
 Since that action, the project sites have been re-grouped based on project impacts.
 The project sites that are included in this application do not propose to use sheet pile, and consist only of placement of toe stone.